 We focus on the maize value chain in Uganda.
 Maize is both a staple and cash crop in Uganda, prioritized by the government for food security and household income.
 Judged in terms of land area, maize is the most important agricultural commodity in Uganda, covering 30% of total cropped land, followed by beans, covering 15% of cropped land.

 The government's interventions in the maize sub-sector over the past decade have focused on increasing on-farm productivity and production, yet productivity remains low.
 On-farm maize production data from the Uganda Annual Agricultural Survey (2018) reports average yields of about 600 kg per acre, a figure that falls almost midway the yield range of 270 and 995 kg per acre found in a recent study that focused on estimating maize yields in Uganda (Gourlay et al., 2019).
 Still, this is considerably lower than the figures that research stations report, which range between 730 kg per acre and 1,820 kg per acre (Fermont & Benson, 2011).

+The different actors in the maize supply chains of Uganda interact with each other to form an intricate structure.
+The producers of maize, the farmers, buy maize seed (and other inputs) from agro-input dealers.
+Part of the maize that farmers produce is sold to itinerant traders at the farm gate, while the other part is used for own consumption.
+Maize is generally consumed in the form of maize flour, so farmers rely on small scale maize millers to process the maize into flour against a fee.
+Traders aggregate and sell to bigger traders or to (large scale) processors further downstream.

 Various factors constrain the development of efficient and inclusive value chains in Uganda.
 Limited use of improved inputs by producers, especially improved seed, constitutes a key supply side constraint (Gollin et al., 2021).
 Other important demand side constraints include access to markets, due to the fact that farmers are generally located in remote areas linked by poor roads that become impassable during the rainy season (Stifel & Minten, 2008).
 Limited processing capacity also leads to quality deterioration, further depressing demand for the commodity.
 As input dealers, farmers, maize traders and maize processors are intricately related in Ugandan maize supply chains, performance issues in one node can have consequences for the entire value chain.

 Agro-input dealers